INET-RC/GeoMX/docs/source/env-var-summary.rst

      - Verbosity level of the system logs.

-.. list-table:: Technology Environment Variable Meaning
+.. list-table:: Summary of Environment Variable for Each Optimization Technology.
    :widths: 30 30 40
    :header-rows: 1

+   * - Technology
+      - Environment Variable
+      - Description

    * - :ref:`HFA <hierarchical-frequency-aggregation>`
      - MXNET_KVSTORE_USE_HFA